sonatype-nexus-community/circleci-nancy-orb/README.md

 Provides a CircleCI Orb to use [nancy](https://github.com/sonatype-nexus-community/nancy) to check for vulnerabilities in your Golang dependencies.

 Click the `orb version` badge above for usage examples and documentation.

+A project that use the orb is: [nancy-circleci-orb-test](https://github.com/bhamail/nancy-circleci-orb-test)

 ### Orb Development Process